 Painting a slogan on a wall in letters three feet high sets an idea almost literally in stone, and also fixes it in space.
 It stabilises the message to the extent that it becomes immobile.
 But the walls on which graffiti is scrawled are often blank, anonymous spaces, and the slogans a reaction to their soullessness.
 And these are just as often also sites and spaces of movement: graffiti appears in tunnels and underpasses, on bridges and walkways, it belongs quintessentially to the street, to places where people are on the move and many will pass by.

-For a decade or more, from the late 1960s to the late 1970s, along the concrete wall of the newly built Westway and facing the underground line between Ladbroke Grove and Westbourne Park stations, was written: SAME THING DAY AFTER DAY – TUBE – WORK -DINNER – WORK – TUBE – ARMCHAIR – T.V. – SLEEP – TUBE – WORK – HOW MUCH MORE CAN YOU TAKE – ONE IN TEN GO MAD – ONE IN FIVE CRACKS UP.
+For a decade or more, from the late 1960s to the late 1970s, along the concrete wall of the newly built Westway and facing the underground line between Ladbroke Grove and Westbourne Park stations, was written: SAME THING DAY AFTER DAY – TUBE – WORK – DINNER – WORK – TUBE – ARMCHAIR – T.V. – SLEEP – TUBE – WORK – HOW MUCH MORE CAN YOU TAKE – ONE IN TEN GO MAD – ONE IN FIVE CRACKS UP.

 Tags began to appear on subway trains in Philadelphia and New York in the late 1960s and 1970s.
 Their bold calligraphy was itself a statement, an assertion and mobilization of the self.
 They were also about joining a community of writers, and finding recognition within that community.

 Brigada Ramona Parra were muralists, organised in groups of 8-10 to write and paint slogans and images in public spaces in support of Chilean President Salvador Allende.
 Their work had to be simple enough to carry out quickly and effectively, with available materials.
 Sites had to be identified and appropriate messages conceived and designed.
 Different members of a group would outline a text in black, colour the background, fill in words and images in stronger primary colours and finish it all by retracing its bold, black outline.
 Something painted at a busy intersection had to have immediate impact, something on a wall beside a market might draw a spectator’s attention more slowly and hold it for longer.
 What was possible, appropriate and effective was contingent on the space available, its location, and not least the physical reach and capacity of the muralists themselves.
-Some projects would enlist local residents, some brought with conflict with rival groups.
+Some projects would enlist local residents, some brought conflict with rival groups.
 Muralism was more than messaging: it was a physical process of taking control of urban space.

 The signature stands for its author: it is a critical moment of self-representation, for agency is constituted with the capacity to represent the self, to put it into motion and into relation with others.
 The signature is a way of making agency operative and effective when an actor – the signatory – is not present.
 In medieval society, this held pre-eminently for the king and the bishop, often in the form of a seal; now, in democratic societies, the signature stands equally for the citizen.
-By extensions, the signature serves as demonstration and enactment of legal, social and political status, and in a sense produces the authority it is said to represent.
+By extension, the signature serves as demonstration and enactment of legal, social and political status, and in a sense produces the authority it is said to represent.

 In early modern Europe, a signature indicated belonging to a village or commune, and a share in its collective resources and obligations.
 Only slowly, as princes and parliaments competed for support in and among those communities, did the signature come to stand as an expression of individual interest and opinion, and only then did the number of signatures on a list become significant.